mvolkmann/MyUnixEnv/notes/11tyNotes.md

 ## Collections

-Collections of data are defined by specifying tags in front matter.
+Collections are defined by specifying tags in front matter.
+They are represented by an array of objects whose properties are the non-tag front matter values.
-For example, documents that each describe a specific dog can have the following `tags: dog` in their front matter.
+For example, documents that each describe a specific dog can have front matter similar to the following.

 ```yaml
 tags: dog,